-You do not need pool safety barriers if:
+You do not need a pool safety barrier if:

-- The pool sits above ground with smooth vertical walls 1.2m or more high, with no permanent steps or objects that would enable a small child to climb into the pool.
+- The swimming pool sits above ground with smooth vertical side walls that are a minimum of 1200mm high and with no permanent steps, objects, projections or surfaces that could enable a small child under five years old to climb into the pool.

-- The depth of water in the pool is less than 400mm (such as a shallow paddling pool or an empty swimming pool).
-A responsible adult should supervise the use of paddling pools at all times.
+- The pool’s water depth is less than 400mm (such as a shallow paddling pool or an empty swimming pool).
+Note: A responsible adult should supervise the use of small children’s paddling pools at all times.

 - People are employed specifically to supervise the pool when it is in use, and the entire pool facility is locked at all other times.